 Industrial Hemp Research Section Included in the Farm Bill!

-Please click here to learn more about this historic event.
+Please click here to learn more about Section 7606 of the Farm Bill.

 Vote Hemp is a national, single-issue, non-profit advocacy group founded in 2000 by members of the hemp industry to remove barriers to industrial hemp farming in the U.S. through education, legislation and advocacy.
 We work to build grassroots support for hemp through voter education, registration and mobilization, as well as defend against any new laws, regulations or policies that would prohibit or restrict hemp trade.